 - Conducting competitor and customer analysis

 UX designers must have a solid understanding of graphic design and web technologies, and of wireframing tools such as Axure RP and Balsamiq.
 A good grasp of design programs and tools such as Photoshop, Illustrator, Fireworks and InVision is also necessary.
 UX designers must have the ability to quickly adapt to new technologies and a willingness to keep their skills and industry knowledge current.
-They frequently work with UI designers, web developers and graphic designers.
+They frequently work with user interface designers, web developers and graphic designers.

 Professional experience and skills

 UX designers are expected to be self-directed but also collaborative.
 They must possess superb communication, time-management and process-management skills.
 Keen problem-solving and organizational abilities are necessary among other soft skills.
 Creativity, passion and attention to detail are also keys to success in this field.
 Always play up the aforementioned strengths when interviewing for UX roles.

 UX designers are typically required to have a bachelor’s degree in visual design, communications, computer science or psychology.
 Previous design experience is often required.